 7. Material Hermeneutics and Technoart

 8. Musical and Scientific Instruments: Synthesizers and Digital Instruments

 10. Humanities and Social Science Turn Hermeneutic

 12. Re-logicizing Origins: Ice Age Science and Lunar Calendars

 13. Paul Ricoeur: From Linguistic to Material Hermeneutics

 Don Ihde is Distinguished Professor of Philosophy at Stony Brook University, USA.
-He is the author of twenty-four published books, and lives in New York with his wife.
+He is the author of 24 published books and lives in New York with his wife, Linda.